-Evan Clifton is a bass trombonist and music educator based in Lansing, Michigan.
-Born and raised in Michigan, he has become a sought after bass trombonist throughout the region, performing with The Cleveland Orchestra, Grand Rapids Symphony, and Kalamazoo Symphony, among others.
+Evan Clifton is a bass trombonist and music educator based in Grand Rapids, Michigan.
+Born and raised in Michigan, he has become a sought after bass trombonist throughout the region performing with The Cleveland Orchestra, Grand Rapids Symphony, and Kalamazoo Symphony, among others.
 Additionally, he is a tenured member of the West Michigan and Battle Creek Symphonies.
-Clifton was also formerly an interim bass trombonist of the Lansing Symphony Orchestra for the 2013–14 season.
-Frequently doubling on tenor trombone, euphonium, and tuba; he is well versed in a variety of musical styles, having performed in big bands, pit orchestras for musicals and opera, solo recitals, and symphony orchestras.
+Clifton was also formerly interim bass trombonist of the Lansing Symphony Orchestra for the 2013–14 season.
+Frequently performing on tenor trombone, euphonium, and tuba in addition to bass trombone; he is well versed in a variety of musical styles having performed in big bands, pit orchestras for musicals and opera, solo recitals, chamber ensembles, and symphony orchestras.

 In addition to his orchestral experience, Clifton has enjoyed a great deal of success as a soloist.
 He has made concerto appearances with the Western Michigan University Symphony Orchestra and Michigan State University Wind Symphony.
 Evan has also competed as a finalist in the National Solo Competition sponsored by the U.S. Army Band in 2012, and the George Roberts and Donald Yaxley Bass Trombone Solo Competitions sponsored by the International Trombone Festival in 2012 and 2015, respectively.

-Clifton is a performing artist for Dansr, Inc. He plays exclusively Denis Wick London mouthpieces and mutes. www.dansr.com/wick
+Clifton is a performing artist and clinician for the Edwards Instrument Company and Denis Wick, performing exclusively on Edwards trombones and Denis Wick mouthpieces and mutes. www.edwards-instruments.com www.dansr.com/wick